 A sphere of influence change is not being proposed for this governance option.
-The area is located outside of the City's Rural Urban Limit, which does not preclude the territory from being included in the City's SOI7 but does prevent the annexation of the area in question unless the RUL is amended by voter approval.
+The area is located outside of the City's Rural Urban Limit, which does not preclude the territory from being included in the City's SOI but does prevent the annexation of the area in question unless the RUL is amended by voter approval and the City completes the LAFCO annexation process, including a tax sharing agreement with the County.
 Consequently, it is determined that a sphere of influence change is not feasible as there is no potential for a correlating boundary change.